54th Infantry Division (India)

 The 54th Infantry Division is an Infantry division of the Indian Army.
 The Division was raised as an Infantry Division, but was converted into a Reorganised Amphibious Formation (RAMFOR) in 2011.
 It is currently the only division of the Indian Army which carries out Amphibious warfare.
 The division is headquartered at Secunderabad in Telangana and is a part of XXI Corps.
-The Division is commanded by a Two-star General Officer of the rank of Major General titled General Officer Commanding (GOC).
+The Division is commanded by an Officer of the rank of Major General titled General Officer Commanding (GOC).

 History

 The 54th Infantry Division was raised at Secunderabad on 1 October 1966.
 Major General SS Maitra, AVSM was the first General Officer Commanding (GOC) the Division.
 At the time of its raising, the division had three Infantry Brigades and one Artillery Brigade.

 47 Infantry Brigade was raised by Brigadier B D Man Singh at Golconda Fort, 91 Infantry Brigade by Brigadier K P Lahiri, VrC at Bolarum and the 54 Artillery Brigade was raised by Brigadier N V Subramaniam at Bowenpally.